Soak me to my skin

 First live performance:

 Bye Bye Badman was performed live at least once (A one-minute audio clip exists from the gig at Sheffield University, 20th February 1989).
-The song was rarely performed live, due most probably to the difficulty in recreating the various guitar parts with only one guitarist.
+The song was rarely performed live (prior to the reunion tour), due most probably to the difficulty in recreating the various guitar parts with only one guitarist.

 "Anything is possible when people get together, like East Germany," says Ian.
 "All they had to do was go on the street and say, No, we're not having it.
 There was nothing anyone could do.
 They (the authorities) had to go.
 Right y'are, we'll have some changes.
 I don't see it being naive.
 I don't see it being young or hippy-ish that people will come together.
 I believe they will because they will have to.
 I'm talking about people being constantly had over, sold short, misled, having the wool pulled over their eyes.
 Eventually they'll say they're not having it anymore.
 I've got faith in people."